learn-co-curriculum/phase-1-algorithms-has-target-sum-solution/README.md

 > - an `array` of integers
 > - a `target` integer
 >
-> The function should return true if any pair of numbers in the array add up to
+> The function should return true if any pair of numbers in the array adds up to
 > the target number.

 <!-- TODO: Add video walkthrough -->